-- 1. Punctuality

-- 2. Mobile phones turned off or on silent and NOT answered or accessed during class time

-- 3. Allowing opportunity for others to speak

-- 4. Remain attentive and alert at all times

-- 5. Appropriate and clean clothing

-- 6. Personal hygiene attended to daily
+- 1. Punctuality arrive on time for class as stated in the Course Schedule - 2.
+Mobile phones turned off or on silent and NOT answered or accessed during class time - 3.
+Allowing opportunity for others to speak - 4.
+Remain attentive and alert at all times NO sleeping in class - 5.
+Appropriate and clean clothing - 6.
+Personal hygiene attended to daily